Pometry/Raphtory/docs/source/Analysis/queries.md

 When running queries, the start point is a [`TemporalGraph`](com.raphtory.algorithms.api.TemporalGraph), which holds the information of a graph over a timeline.
-From this point, the overall process to get the things done is as follows.
+From this point, the overall process to get things done is as follows.
 First, you can filter the portion of the timeline you are interested in.
-Then, you can create one or a collection of perspectives over selected timeline.
+Then, you can create one or a collection of perspectives over the selected timeline.
-Thereafter, you can apply a sequence of graph operations that end up with a table and sequence of table operations afterwards to get a writable result for your query.
+Thereafter, you can apply a sequence of graph operations that end up with a table and a sequence of table operations afterwards to get a writable result for your query.
 Finally, you can write out your result using an output format.
 This last step kicks off the computation inside Raphtory.